robak86/hardwired/README.md

 ## Asynchronous resolution

 Definitions which can be instantiated using `.getAsync` | `.getAllAsync` container methods.
-They accept as both sync and async dependencies.
+They accept both sync and async dependencies.

 - **`asyncClass`** - the same as `class` but accepts async dependencies